 In conjunction with the median annual salary for plumbers in the city, cost of living helps determine how far your dollar will go.
-For this particular variable, cities with lower cost of living ranked highly in our study.
+For this particular variable, cities with lower costs of living ranked high in our study.

 3. What is the location quotient for plumbers in the city?

 A town with a high average salary and low cost of living may seem perfect, but job opportunities may be limited.
 Our study factors in cities with a high plumber and pipefitter location quotient.
 Location quotient measures the concentration of plumbers in the city as a proportion of all occupations relative to the national average.
 A higher location quotient can be inferred to mean a relatively high demand for plumbers' services.